The Sachs Program for Arts Innovation

 • Rolling Grants

-Intended to support projects that fall outside of our grant cycle.
+Intended to support projects that fall outside the schedule of our grant cycle.
 Applicants may only request one Rolling Grant in a given year.

 • Faculty (Standing and Non-Standing)